MONAGHAN LAB

 Márcia Gonçalves Dias

-I am a PhD student at the University of São Paulo, Brazil.
-I study structural changes in raspberry plants infected by pathogens.
+I completed by PhD at the University of São Paulo, Brazil, where I studied structural changes in raspberry plants infected by pathogens.
 Now, it is time to better understand these plant responses at the molecular level.
 I love cats, books, coffee, wine, and nature treks.

 Picture